-In millions 2017 2016 2015 Gross unrecognized tax benefits - January 1 \$ 183 \$ 2 209 \$ 248 Increases related to tax positions from prior years 3 3 17 Decreases related to tax positions from prior years (1) (34) (37) Increases related to tax provisions taken during the current year 23 23 35 Settlements with tax authorities (4) (6) (33) Lapses of statutes of limitation (8) (12) (21) Total gross unrecognized tax benefits - December 31 \$ 196 \$ 1 183 \$ 209
+In millions 2018 2017 2016 Gross unrecognized tax benefits - January 1 \$ 196 \$ 183 \$ 209 Increases related to tax positions from prior years 9 3 3 Decreases related to tax positions from prior years (50) (1) (34) Increases related to tax provisions taken during the current year 9 23 23 Settlements with tax authorities (45) (4) (6) Lapses of statutes of limitation (9) (8) (12) Total gross unrecognized tax benefits - December 31 \$ 110 \$ 196 \$ 183

-Of the total amount of gross unrecognized tax benefits as of December 31, 2017, \$97 million would affect NCR's effective tax rate if realized.
+Of the total amount of gross unrecognized tax benefits as of December 31, 2018, \$84 million would affect NCR's effective tax rate if realized.
 The Company's liability arising from uncertain tax positions is recorded in income tax accruals and other current liabilities in the Consolidated Balance Sheets.

-We recognized interest and penalties associated with uncertain tax positions as part of the provision for income taxes in our Consolidated Statements of Operations of \$2 million of expense, zero, and \$4 million of benefit for the years ended December 31, 2017, 2016, and 2015, respectively.
-The gross amount of interest and penalties accrued as of December 31, 2017 and 2016 was \$45 million and \$41 million, respectively.
+We recognized interest and penalties associated with uncertain tax positions as part of the provision for income taxes in our Consolidated Statements of Operations of \$9 million of benefit, \$2 million of expense, and zero for the years ended December

+31, 2018, 2017, and 2016, respectively.
+The gross amount of interest and penalties accrued as of December 31, 2018 and 2017 was \$33 million and \$45 million, respectively.

 In the U.S., NCR files consolidated federal and state income tax returns where statutes of limitations generally range from three to five years.
-The Company resolved examinations for the tax years of 2009 and 2010 with the IRS in 2014, and U.S. federal tax years remain open from 2011 forward.
-In 2014, the IRS commenced an examination of our 2011, 2012, and 2013 income tax returns, which is ongoing.
-Years beginning on or after 2001 are still open to examination by certain foreign taxing authorities, including India, Korea, and other major taxing jurisdictions.
+The Company resolved examinations for the tax years of 2011, 2012 and 2013 with the IRS in 2018, and U.S. federal tax years remain open from 2014 forward.
+Years beginning on or after 2001 are still open to examination by certain foreign taxing authorities, including India, Egypt, and other major taxing jurisdictions.

-During 2018, the Company expects to resolve certain tax matters related to U.S. and foreign jurisdictions.
-As of December 31, 2017, we estimate that it is reasonably possible that unrecognized tax benefits may decrease by \$35 million to \$40 million in the next 12 months due to the resolution of these tax matters.
+During 2019, the Company expects to resolve certain tax matters related to U.S. and foreign jurisdictions.
+As of December 31, 2018, we estimate that it is reasonably possible that unrecognized tax benefits may decrease by \$5 million to \$10 million in the next 12 months due to the resolution of these tax matters.

-7. STOCK COMPENSATION PLANS
+8. STOCK COMPENSATION PLANS